the-turing-way/the-turing-way/book/website/foreword/ways-of-working.md

 | I don't feel like reading, can I watch short videos? | Here is a [YouTube playlist with short videos](https://www.youtube.com/playlist?list=PLBxcQEfGu3DkSOD-LbW5BxFIBvAgHvGHe). |
 | Where can I learn about the next community event that I can join? | Check out our [Community Calendar](https://calendar.google.com/calendar/u/1?cid=dGhldHVyaW5nd2F5QGdtYWlsLmNvbQ). |

-## 2. Documents and Participation Guidelines
+## 2. Documentation and Participation Guidelines

 | You might be wondering | You can learn about that here |
 |:----------------------- |:---------------------------------|